 But right before Tim and I arrived here in Uganda (where the border closed around us due to the pandemic), we had the opportunity to travel through a small country that could really teach the world something about getting back on your feet after tragedy strikes: Rwanda. |

-Blood, Sweat, and Notiers Get inspired by the tale that started it all:
+2Up and Overloaded Get inspired by the tale that started it all: